STATE OF THE SCOOTER SCENE 2014 - PART ONE

 Kymco USA’s tally of 2014 models is 13, which is down one from last year but there’s actually more body styles to choose from since Kymco opted to drop the smaller 200i versions of their popular Downtown and People GT machines.
 These 200cc machines have been living in the shadow of their faster 300cc counterparts.
 Costing just $400-$500 extra, the larger displacement 300’s are more comfortable on the highway and thus have wooed sales away from their smaller 200cc siblings.
 It’s a good move by Kymco to focus on their best models as competition heats up in the mid-sized scooter segments.

 The popular Agility (left) and Super 8 models have both received attention for 2014, with new graphics all around.
 The Agility 50 and 125 get fresh stripes and a two-tone look in your choice of 3 colors (Orange, Blue, Red).
 MSRP for the 125 model is unchanged at $1899, while the 50cc moves up $100 to $1599.
+Even with the increase, the Agility 50 remains unfathomably affordable and is the lowest cost quality scooter you can buy in America.

 The popular Super 8 also gets new graphics, with racing inspired slashes across much of the machine.
 The Super 8 also receives a tasteful new headlight array, which merges the dual headlights into a single new opening.
 Color options are also new, with your choice of red, white or orange being paired with black accents.
 With the tweaks the MSRP for the Super 8 remains unchanged at $2199 (50cc) or $2499 (150cc).